ropensci/rcites/README.md

 ## Resources

 - The structure of this repository/package was inspired by [taxize](https://github.com/ropensci/taxize);
-- Managing secret very helpful vignette https://cran.r-project.org/web/packages/httr/vignettes/secrets.html.
+- "Managing secrets" is a very helpful vignette for dealing with tokens https://cran.r-project.org/web/packages/httr/vignettes/secrets.html.